Christoffel Jacobsz van der Laemen: Life

-Brussels has been proposed as a possible birthplace because his father who was a painter and art dealer from Antwerp worked in Brussels between1613 and 1620.
-It is, on the other hand, possible that he was born in Antwerp but that the record of his baptism is lost since the records of the Saint Andrew Church of Antwerp for the period in which he was likely born (some time between 21 August 1606 and 29 March 1607) no longer exist.
+Brussels has been proposed as a possible birthplace because his father, who was a painter and art dealer from Antwerp, worked in Brussels between 1613 and 1620.
+It is, on the other hand, possible that he was born in Antwerp, and that the record of his baptism is lost since the records of the Saint Andrew Church of Antwerp for the period in which he was likely born (some time between 21 August 1606 and 29 March 1607) no longer exist.
 His birth date is broadly placed between c.
 1606 and c.
 1615.
 He trained with his father.